NodeBE4/opinion/_posts/2022-06-20-EnclavedMicrostate.md

 * Stephen Platt's *Autumn in the Heavenly Kingdom* is an absolute must-read, and covers the latter third or so of the Taiping War of 1851-64, placing it in an international context and concerning itself heavily with the activities of British and American politicians, diplomats, and military leaders, and on their impact on the war.
 I have quibbles (namely, the French role is very minimised here) but not any remotely large enough to prevent me recommending it.

-* Hodong Kim's *Holy War in China*, which covers in immense detail the revolts against Qing rule in what is now Xinjiang and the rise and fall of Yaqub Beg's regime in the region, is an excellent additional read.
+* Hodong Kim's *Holy War in China*, which covers in immense detail the revolts against Qing rule in what is now Xinjiang, the rise and fall of Yaqub Beg's regime in the region, and its relations with foreign powers (particularly Britain, Russia, and the Ottomans) is an excellent additional read.

 * Emma Teng's *Taiwan's Imagined Geography* is mostly focussed on Qing travel writing as a lens into discourses around Taiwan rather than actual policy, although it remains (as far as I know) the only book really discussing nineteenth-century Taiwan in significant detail in English, including the post-1860 phase of intensive colonial expansion and exploitation by the Qing against the hitherto independent indigenous peoples of the highlands.